We work with regulated entities to understand and develop compliance solutions based on quantified conservation actions.

 In many cases, the vast majority of impacts for nontoxic impacts to a river such as temperature, phosphorus or nitrogen originate with runoff from farms, ranches and developed areas, or lack of streamside vegetation, rather than from regulated dischargers.
 Nearly 86% of temperature loading to the Willamette Basin is estimated to come from the sun’s impact on streams as a result of the historic removal of riparian vegetation.
 While utilities often are responsible for a portion of the temperature impacts on a river, water quality trading programs can enable them to better address overall thermal issues by strategically applying restoration actions throughout the watershed where they can be most beneficial.
 This opens up the option for a utility to maximize the overall benefit to those species that temperature regulations are intended to protect.

-The Freshwater Trust selects sites using its StreamBank® BasinScout™ tool kit, which allows for the prioritization of sites based on a number of factors.
+The Freshwater Trust selects sites using its StreamBank® BasinScout® toolkit, which allows for the prioritization of sites based on a number of factors.
 These factors include overall environmental value, potential for credit generation, and ease of site access and project implementation.
-Based on the prioritized list of sites generated through BasinScout™, The Freshwater Trust conducts landowner outreach to explore collaborative opportunities for long-term contracts.
+Economic impact and legal factors are also considered.
+Based on the prioritized list of sites generated through BasinScout, The Freshwater Trust and partners conduct landowner outreach to explore collaborative opportunities for long-term contracts.

 Landowner recruitment for water quality trading programs has not been a significant obstacle.
 The economic incentives are generally attractive to most farmers and ranchers.

-The Freshwater Trust uses a method to calculate the appropriate number of credits to offset a facility’s potential excess thermal load and provide net environmental gain.
-Data that factor into this calculation include river temperature and average low flows, maximum observed effluent temperature, and monthly effluent flow.
+The Freshwater Trust uses a method to calculate the appropriate number of credits to offset a facility’s potential exceedance and provide net environmental gain.
+For excess thermal load, data that factor into this calculation include river temperature, average low flows, maximum observed effluent temperature and monthly effluent flow.
+For excess sediment and nutrient loads, data that factor into this calculation include land size, soil type, slope, land use and weather.
 The number of credits needed by the facility are compared to the number of credits that can be generated in the service area to ensure that a quality restoration solution is attainable.

 Interested in learning more about our uplift results?